ngerritsen/greenboxui-react/greenbox-user-interface-dev-document.md

 When testing React components, use the ReactTestUtils to render the component in the DOM.
 Do not directly access state of the component you are testing, try to test what's rendered in to the DOM.
 Trigger scenarios by setting new props or Simulating a DOM event.

-When testing Flux (Alt) stores you can use Alt.flush() after each test to get a fresh store.
+Always clean the DOM afterwards.

 Testing framework used is Jasmine with Karma as it's runner.
 Jasmine is a full featured testing framework and on of the most popular/supported framework.
 Karma runs Jasmine tests in a real browser for more realistic tests.
-For react
+We use the mocha test reporter because it shows in a tree which tests are running/failing.

 Jasmine Guide: [jasmine.github.io/2.2/introduction.html](http://jasmine.github.io/2.2/introduction.html)